What VSO volunteers do in Rwanda

 Welcome to Rwanda, country of a thousand hills.

-With 11 million inhabitants, Rwanda is a fascinating country in the heart of East Africa characterized by a rich culture, charming traditions and breath-taking scenery, known to only by a few.
+With 11 million inhabitants, Rwanda is a fascinating country in the heart of East Africa characterized by a rich culture, charming traditions and breath-taking scenery, known only by a few.

 We've played a significant role in supporting the government of Rwanda get progressively closer to its development objectives since 1998.
 But much remains to be done.
 The government’s ambitious vision is to turn Rwanda into a middle income country by 2020.